CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

     Is this ok [y/d/N]:
     ```

-    Notice that yum calculated the RPM dependencies for us and summarized the list of other RPMs that will also
+    Notice that yum calculated the RPM dependencies for you and summarized the list of other RPMs that will also
     need to be upgraded to upgrade Python.
 When prompted with `Is this ok [y/d/N]:` answer
     `y` and press the `Enter/Return` key: